Update: the32789 corrected a mistake in this story that stated Winter Park commissioners approved a one-year program banning single-use plastic items.

 Commissioners are scheduled to meet in person next week on November 11 at the Community Center to give final approval of the program.
 Residents who wish to participate in the meeting may do so virtually.

-Once the ban takes effect, there will be six-month grace period to comply.
+Once the ban takes effect, there will be a six-month grace period to comply.